mdx-workshop/mdx-submissions21/paper.md

 ![Figure 1.
 Comparison the original LaSAFT block and proposed LightSAFT block.
 The $\mathbb{x}$ is the input intermediate feature and the $\mathbb{v_i} is generated latent source.](./img/comparison_of_blocks.png)

-Figure 1 shows the difference between the original LaSAFT block and the proposed LightSAFT block in the latent source generating process.
+Figure 1 shows the difference between the original LaSAFT block and the proposed LightSAFT block in the latent source separating process.
 The blocks receive the intermediate feature x and generate the latent source V.
 Each FC block comprises a fully connected layer (FC), Batch Norm, and activation function in each block.
 We assume that the redundant separating process in the original block is not efficient and not necessary.
 Therefore, we change the second multiple FC block to one FC block shared for every latent source.
 The LightSAFT block has only one separating process in comparison with the original block.
 From this approach, we improve the network's applicability and efficiency.
-To validate that our block is reasonable for the MDX challenge, we check the performance in our experiment.
+To validate that our block is reasonable for the MDX challenge, we check the performance in its environment.

 ## Advanced LightSAFT